blairmunroakusa/theuniversalpeacecomputer/README.md

-# The Universal Peace Computer
+# The Universal Piece Computer

-This is copy pertaining to The Universal Peace Computer and it's relationship with myself, world piece computers, and the time machine for peace social invention project.
+This is copy pertaining to the universal piece computer and it's relationship with myself, world piece computers, and the time machine for peace social invention project.

-Symbol and defining characteristics of a the universal peace computer:
+Symbol and defining characteristics of a the universal piece computer:

 ![](./media/upcsymbol.png)